huggingface/blog/benchmark-2021-part1.md

 Back to our model inference workload...
 If you think about it, in a perfect world with a fully optimized setup, computations take the majority of time.

-In this context, using the logical cores shouldn't bring us any performance benefit because our computation work (*task A in the example above*) is not allowing the second one (*task B*) to be scheduled on the CPU core.
+In this context, using the logical cores shouldn't bring us any performance benefit because both logical cores (hardware threads) compete for the core’s execution resources.

 ![Pytorch and TensorFlow Hyper-Threading impact on latency](assets/19_benchmark_2021_part1/imgs/pytorch_tf_intel_ht_impact.svg)